Safe Treasury Setup: Threshold, Signers, and Recovery Done Right (2026)

 How vendor tools support a Safe treasury

-Cryptio and Bitwave sit on the accounting layer above the Safe — classifying and reconciling what the multisig authorises.
-Confirm the tool ingests the full Safe activity (all signers, modules), keeps the audit trail, and does not assume the Safe configuration is the accounting record — the setup and the books are different layers.
+Cryptio and Bitwave sit on the accounting layer above the Safe, classifying and reconciling what the multisig authorises.
+Confirm the tool ingests the full Safe activity across all signers and modules, keeps the audit trail, and does not assume the Safe configuration is itself the accounting record.
+The setup and the books are different layers.

-Wag3s Ledger sits above a well-configured Safe: it ingests and reconciles every authorised transaction, classifies and values it, and keeps the audit trail — so a strong threshold/signer/recovery setup feeds clean, reportable books.
+Wag3s does not configure your Safe — threshold, signers and recovery are yours to set and a security adviser's to review.
+What Wag3s Ledger does is the layer above: it ingests and reconciles every authorised transaction, classifies and values it, and keeps the audit trail, so a strong threshold, signer and recovery setup feeds clean, reportable books.
 See the Ledger product page and the Wag3s for accountants page.

 Further reading